Elluan/diff_detection_model/README.md

 ## Usage

-First, you need to place the FFConcat3 model into the main diff-detection folder.
+First, you need to place the FFConcat3 model into the main diff_detection_model folder.

-The following commands should be executed in the main diff-detection folder.
+The following commands should be executed in the main diff_detection_model folder.

 Create the image
 ```